NuaaYH/MSCNet/README.md

 3.python run.py

 ## testing
+1.Put the model weights in ./Checkpoints/trained and ensure that line 57 of run.py is executable 2.Comment out line 172 of run.py like #run.train() and ensure that the run.test() statement is executable
+3.python run.py

 ## Results
 * The results of ours and the comparison methods in our paper can be download from BaiduYun: